Case Study: Find Your State

 Anecdotes aside, nothing speaks to the success of “Find Your State” more than the numbers.

 This project wouldn’t have succeeded without a willingness to disrupt the status quo.
 In addition to updating the look and feel, the admissions team revamped the entire process for prospective and incoming students.
-They now have a new website, a new presentation for campus visits, and a new promotional video (with another one on the way).

 The visible success of the admissions campaign inspired the rest of CSU to do similar work.
 We ran out of recruitment brochures faster than normal, and we had several requests to create similar publications for offices and divisions across campus.